 The overall magnitude of the GBS in 2017-18 (BE) is Rs.
 1,13,327 crore, an increase from Rs.
 90,770 crore in 2016-17 (BE).
 A total of 26 ministries and departments and 5 Union Territories have reported their interventions in the GBS this year.
-The Department of Telecommunications, Department of Economic Affairs, Ministry of Overseas Indian Affairs, and Ministry of Panchayati Raj have not reported their programmes in the GBS this year, while the Ministry of Petroleum and Natural Gas has initiated reporting in the GBS.
+The Department of Telecommunications, Department of Economic Affairs, and Ministry of Panchayati Raj, which were reporting in the GBS till 2016-17, have not reported their programmes in the GBS this year; the Ministry of Petroleum and Natural Gas has initiated reporting in the GBS.

 The total allocations in Part A of the GBS are Rs.
-31,390.8 crore in 2017-18 (BE), which as a proportion of the Union Budget, shows an increase from the previous years, as reflected in figure 11.1.
+31,391 crore in 2017-18 (BE), which as a proportion of the Union Budget, shows an increase from the previous years, as reflected in figure 11.1.